semav/GrokkingAlgorithms/readme.txt

-Grokking algorithms in Java.
+Grokking algorithms.

-Examples from the book.
+Examples from the book in Java.